 Attendees walked the short distance to the State Capitol and visited the offices of their elected officials to present their stories and concerns.
 For some, it was their first time making such a visit and they found it to be an interesting and rewarding experience.

 Held in odd-numbered years, People of Faith United for Justice offers people of different denominations and faith traditions the opportunity to engage policymakers in conversations about the values that should be reflected in the state budget – values such as justice, compassion, and responsible stewardship.

 Watch for the next advocacy day at the Capitol – and for periodic action alerts from the Wisconsin Council of Churches!

-Co-sponsors: Interfaith Conference of Greater Milwaukee, Jewish Community Relations Council of Milwaukee, Jewish Federation of Madison, Lutheran Office for Public Policy in Wisconsin, Madison area Urban Ministry, Wisconsin Council of Churches, Wisconsin Faith Voices for Justice and Wisconsin Jewish Conference.
+2019 Co-sponsors: Interfaith Conference of Greater Milwaukee, Jewish Community Relations Council of the Milwaukee Jewish Federation, Jewish Federation of Madison, Lutheran Office for Public Policy – Wisconsin, Madison-area Urban Ministry, Wisconsin Council of Churches, Wisconsin Faith Voices For Justice, and Wisconsin Jewish Conference.